Brush Biopsy in the Early Detection of Oral Precancers and Cancers

 These poor results are due, in part, to the fact that cytology instruments do not sample the deepest layers of the oral lesion.
 This is essential, since unlike cervical cancer, the deepest layer of the lesion, the basal cell layer, is often the only layer that contains abnormal cells within an oral precancerous or cancerous lesion.
 Furthermore, since the sensitivity of cytology is often dependent on a tedious visual search for a potentially rare abnormality on the microscope slide, the precancerous or cancerous cells collected on the slide may not have been detected by the laboratory pathologist.
 This results from the fact that although abnormal cells may preferentially exfoliate from a dysplastic lesion, they are often vastly outnumbered on the microscope slide by the enormous numbers of normal cells that exfoliate due to constant turnover.
 For example, a cervical Pap smear from a patient with carcinoma-in-situ may contain 300,000 normal cells with only a dozen abnormal cells scattered among them.
 Several recent studies have demonstrated that women who develop advanced cervical cancer despite a history of "negative" Pap smears often experienced one or more false negative smears determined as such because they contained very few abnormal cells.
 In oral cytology, this false negative dilemma is exacerbated by two additional factors: 1) the number of abnormal cells available for sampling may be limited by the keratinized nature of many oral lesions and, 2) the high rate of epithelial turnover in the mouth may further numerically dilute the few abnormal cells obtained in the smear.

-For cervical cancer, the false negative problem inherent in cytological screening has not deterred the use of the Pap smear, but has resulted in efforts to improve its sensitivity through the use of improved sampling methodology and improved computer assisted inspection of the slide.
+For cervical cancer, the false negative problem inherent in cytological screening has not deterred the use of the Pap smear, but has resulted in new recommendations from the CDC that HPV testing be done along with the pap test, as an infection with an oncogenic version of the human papilloma virus is a mandatory precursor event to development of the cervical cancer.

-The oral brush biopsy was introduced to the dental profession in 1999, overcoming the limitations of traditional oral cytology.
-This biopsy method utilizes a brush to obtain a complete transepithelial biopsy specimen with cellular representation from each of the three layers of the lesion: the basal, intermediate, and superficial layers.
-Unlike cytology instruments, which collect only exfoliated superficial cells, the biopsy brush penetrates to the basement membrane, removing tissue from all three epithelial layers of the oral mucosa.
-The oral brush biopsy does not require topical or local anesthetic and causes minimal or no bleeding or pain.
+The oral brush biopsy was introduced to the dental profession in 1999.
+This biopsy method utilizes an improved brush to obtain a complete transepithelial biopsy specimen with cellular representation from each of the three layers of the lesion: the basal, intermediate, and superficial layers.
+Unlike previous cytology instruments, which collect only exfoliated superficial cells, when used properly and rubbed against a an area of suspect tissue aggressively (to the point of minor bleeding) the biopsy brush penetrates to the basement membrane, removing tissue from all three epithelial layers of the oral mucosa, although as with all brush collection methods it does not maintain the architecture of the cells relationship to each other..
+The oral brush biopsy does not require topical or local anesthetic and causes minimal bleeding and pain.
 The brush biopsy instrument has two cutting surfaces, the flat end of the brush and the circular border of the brush.
-Either surface may be used to obtain the specimen..
-In a recent study, paired, same-site samples of tongue tissue were obtained from patients, first by brush biopsy and then by surgical punch biopsy.
-The study demonstrated that the brush biopsy technique, unlike cytology, sampled the full thickness of oral epithelium and obtained epithelial cells similar in representation to surgical 6 mm punch biopsy specimens.
+Either surface may be used to obtain the specimen.

 The brush biopsy provides dentists with a diagnostic screening test similar to a Pap smear.
-Whereas the Pap smear is a procedure performed on all women and a brush biopsy is used only in patients with a visible mucosal spot, both tests are adjuncts to the clinical examination and are used to identify a disease at an early and curable stage, when it is unsuspected; both are simple to perform, office-based, painless tests; both procedures have been integrated into the daily routine of practice; both have saved thousands of lives.
-Given the difficulty in clinically differentiating premalignant and early malignant oral lesions from those that are benign, the brush biopsy allows practitioners to test lesions that are encountered daily, thereby eliminating a barrier that has hindered the detection of early, curable oral cancers.
-For the population who visit their dentists routinely, the opportunity to improve the poor survival rate and morbidity of oral cancer through early diagnosis is now attainable.
+Whereas the Pap smear is a procedure performed on all women and a brush biopsy is used only in patients with a visible mucosal spot, both tests are adjuncts to the clinical examination and are used to identify a disease at an early and curable stage, both are simple to perform, office-based, painless tests; and both procedures can be integrated into the daily routine of practice.
+Given the difficulty in clinically differentiating premalignant and early malignant oral lesions from those that are benign, the brush biopsy allows practitioners to test lesions that are encountered daily.